-In September 2020, CNBC reported that the company is now valued at $14.5 billion after its latest fundraising effort, making it one of the most valuable companies in fintech.
+In August 2021, The Wall Street Journal reported the company is now valued at $25 billion after its latest fundraising effort, making it one of the most valuable companies in fintech.

 We won’t get a better sense of when the Chime IPO will be until one of two things happens:

 - The Chime IPO date range leaks to the financial press

 - The SEC releases a publicly-available Chime S-1 filing